 The Dr. Sun Yatsen Memorial Hall was built in 1931 at the location where Dr. Sun Yatsen was proclaimed president of China in 1923.

 Beijing Rd is the main shopping street in Guangzhou.
 The intersection of Beijing Lu and Wanfu Lu is the center of the city.
 Large department stores, huge neon signs and crowds define the image of the pedestrian zone.
 The Beijing Lu runs south from the great east-west road Zhongshan Wu Lu to the Pearl River.
 In the middle of the pedestrian zone is an excavation site.
 The area around Beijing Lu is the place where the city of Guangzhou was emerged during the Qin Dynasty.
-At that time the city was still called Panyu Cheng.
+At that time the city was called Panyu Cheng and was the capital of the Nanyue Kingdom.
+In the Nanyue King Museum you can visit the burial chamber where Nanyue King Zhao Mo was buried.
 The remains of walls and foundations that can be seen through the plexiglass panes in the floor, date from the Qin and Han dynasties.
 This part of Beijing Lu is also called the Millennium Ancient Road.

 The Chen family academy Chen Shi Shuyuan is one of Guangzhou's most famous attractions.
 The Chen clan built the facility from 1890 as an ancestral temple and school for his family members.
 Only persons with the surname Chen had access at that time.
 The family academy of the Chens consists of many buildings connected by corridors.
 The corridors are slightly above the normal floor level and are covered to avoid getting wet.
 The roofs are ornately decorated with scenes from Chinese history, mythical creatures, plants, animals, immortals and scenes from traditional opera.
 The ancestral hall and the Chen family academy are now a museum that impresses with its traditional architecture.